RenNagasaki/Echokraut/README.md

 * NPC voice selection: You can change the voice of every npc you met.

 ## Planned Features
-* Chat TTS: At the moment only npc dialogues are getting voiced, I'm planning to expand into chat as well.
+* Chat TTS: At the moment only dialogues are getting voiced, I'm planning to expand into chat as well.
 * I'm currently looking in getting emotions to work for TTS meaning

 ## Supported TTS providers